FeelProud/Gmod-Launcher/README.md

 ```
 $HOME/steamcmd/gmod/garrysmod/gamemodes
 ```
-* Gamemodes folders need to be correctly spelled, as the original release.
+* To use implemented gamemodes configuration, folders need to be correctly spelled, as the original release of the gamemode author.